replicatedhq/replicated-field-labs/instruqt/redactors/03-adding-a-custom-redactor/assignment.md

 ## Testing

-Once you've edited redaction settings, you can collect another support bundle to review the effect.
+Once you've edited the redaction settings, let's collect another support bundle to see how our new redactor was applied.

 <p align="center"><img src="../assets/red-ac-redacted-results.png" width=600></img></p>